Pal1795/Store-Sales-Forecasting/README.md

 **Motivation**

-Our motivation for this project includes:
+Main motivation for this project includes:

 - Decision Making – Enabling data-driven decisions for store operations.